compose-spec/compose-spec/deploy.md

 >
 > Deploy is an optional part of the Compose Specification

-The Compose Deploy Specification lets you declare additional metadata on services so Composes gets relevant data to allocate adequate resources on the platform and configure them to match your needs.
+The Compose Deploy Specification lets you declare additional metadata on services so Compose gets relevant data to allocate adequate resources on the platform and configure them to match your needs.

 ## Attributes